Biorobotics: Cochlear Implant

 Cochlear implants are a type of hearing aid for those who are deaf.
-Cochlear implants send electrical signals straight to the auditory nerve, the nerve responsible for sound signals, instead of just sending the signals to the ear canal like normal hearing aids.
+Cochlear implants send electrical signals straight to the auditory nerve, the nerve responsible for sound signals, instead of just sending the signals to the ear canal like conventional hearing aids.

-Bone-anchored (Baha) hearing aids
+Bone-Anchored Hearing Aids

 These hearing aids are also used for people with severe hearing loss.
-Baha hearing aids attach to the bones of the middle ear to create the sound vibrations in the skull and send those vibrations to the cochlea.
+They attach to the bones of the middle ear to create sound vibrations in the skull and send those vibrations to the cochlea.

 Artificial sensing skin

-This artificial sensing skin detects any pressure put on it and is meant for people who have lost any sense of feeling on parts of their bodies, such as diabetics with peripheral neuropathy.
+Artificial sensing-skin detects any pressure put on it and is meant for people who have lost any sense of feeling on parts of their bodies, such as diabetics with peripheral neuropathy.

 Bionic eye

-The bionic eye is a bioelectronic implant that restores vision for people with blindness.
+A bionic eye is a bioelectronic implant designed to restore vision for individuals with blindness.

+Although the technology is still in development, it has enabled some legally blind individuals to distinguish letters again.

+Replicating the retina, which contains millions of photoreceptors, and matching the human eye's exceptional lensing and dynamic range capabilities pose significant challenges.
+Neural integration further complicates the process.
+Despite these difficulties, ongoing research and prototyping have led to several major achievements in recent years.

 Orthopedic bionics

 Orthopedic bionics consist of advanced bionic limbs that use a person's neuromuscular system to control the bionic limb.
+A new advancement in the comprehension of brain function has led to the development and implementation of brain-machine interfaces (BMIs).
+BMIs allow for the processing of neural messaging between motor regions of the brain to muscles of a specific limb to initiate movement.
+BMIs contribute greatly to the restoration of a person's independent movement who has a bionic limb and or an exoskeleton.